LawSmith408/WhiskerAnalyses/README.md

 ```
 ## License
-See the LICENSE file for more information.
+This project is licensed under the GNU GPL version 3 - see the [LICENSE](https://github.com/LawSmith408/WhiskerAnalyses/blob/main/LICENSEd) file for details.

+## Copyright

+© 2025, Max Planck Society

 ## Acknowledgements
 The authors thank the International Max Planck Research School for Intelligent Systems, [IMPRS-IS](https://imprs.is.mpg.de/) for supporting LTS and AKS.
 We thank J. Burns and [J.-C. Passy](https://github.com/jcpassy) for his assistance in preparing the content for this GitHub.
 The authors thank N. Rokhmanova for her [ARIADNE repo](https://github.com/nrokh/ARIADNE) inspiring this ReadMe.
 Thanks to [Katherine J. Kuchenbecker](https://is.mpg.de/~kjk) for support and feedback.